-Preface 1 How to Install MySQL Utilities 1 1.1 Prerequisites 1 1.2 Source Code 1 1.3 Oracle Linux and Red Hat Linux 6 2 1.4 Debian Linux 2 1.5 Microsoft Windows 2 1.6 OS X 3 2 Introduction 5 2.1 Introduction to MySQL Utilities 5 2.2 Connecting to MySQL Servers 2.2.1 Connection Parameters 2.2.2 Specifying Connections in Python Library 9 2.2.3 Specifying User and Password for Replication Options 3 MySQL Utilities Administrative Tasks 3.1 Binary Log Operations 3.1.1 How do you change the location of the binary log files?
+Preface v 1 How to Install MySQL Utilities 1 1.1 Prerequisites 1 1.2 Source Code 1.3 Oracle Linux and Red Hat Linux 6 2 1.4 Debian Linux 2 1.5 Microsoft Windows .
+3 1.6 OS X 3 2 Introduction 2.1 Introduction to MySQL Utilities 5 2.2 Connecting to MySQL Servers 2.2.1 Connection Parameters 2.2.2 Specifying Connections in Python Library 2.2.3 Specifying User and Password for Replication Options 3 MySQL Utilities Administrative Tasks 3.1 Binary Log Operations 3.1.1 How do you change the location of the binary log files?
 3.1.2 How do you purge obsolete binary log files safely?
 3.2 Database Operations 3.2.1 How do you provision a slave?
 3.2.2 How do you make a copy of a database on the same server?
 3.2.3 How can you make a copy of a database and change the storage engine?
-3.2.4 How do you tell if a table on server A has the same structure as the same table on server B?
-21 3.2.5 How do you synchronize a table on two servers where neither is up-to-date?
+20 3.2.4 How do you tell if a table on server A has the same structure as the same table on server B?
+3.2.5 How do you synchronize a table on two servers where neither is up-to-date?
 3.3 General Operations 3.3.1 How do you know how much space your data uses?
 3.3.2 How do you recover the CREATE statement from a damaged or offline server?
 3.3.3 How do you create a new user with the same privileges as another user?
 3.3.4 Is there an easy way to know what options are used with each utility?
 3.3.5 How do you find redundant or duplicate indexes and know which ones to drop?
 3.3.6 How do you find all objects that start with a given name prefix?
 3.3.7 How do you run a process every night to kill certain connections?
 3.4 High Availability Operations 3.4.1 How do you setup and use replication?
-3.4.2 How do you add new servers to an existing topology and change the master .
-54 role?
-26 3.4.3 How do you setup and use automatic failover?
+3.4.2 How do you add new servers to an existing topology and change the master role?
+3.4.3 How do you setup and use automatic failover?
 3.4.4 How do you restore the previous master to service after failover?
 3.4.5 How do you find all of the slaves attached to a master server?
 3.4.6 How Can you determine if data was replicated correctly?
 3.4.7 How do you fix errant transactions on the replication topology?
-3.5.1 How can you create a temporary copy (running instance) of a server for testing?
-3.5.2 How do you find what MySQL servers are running on a local machine? .
-50 3.5.3 How do you setup and use a secure (encrypted) connection between Utilities and -4 a MySQL server?
+3.5 Server Operations 3.5.1 How can you create a temporary copy (running instance) of a server for testing?
+3.5.2 How do you find what MySQL servers are running on a local machine?
+53 3.5.3 How do you setup and use a secure (encrypted) connection between Utilities and a E / MySQL server?
 3.6 Specialized Operations 3.6.1 How do you record only login events in the audit log?
 3.6.2 How do you copy or move the audit log?
-3.6.3 How can you find the INSERT and UPDATE queries that failed in the audit log? .
-58 3.6.4 How do you find connections by the user 'root' in the audit log and show the results in CSV format?
-4 Overview of MySQL Utilities 4.1 Binary Log Operations 61
+S.O.S HOW Can you find the INSERT and OPDATE quelles that falled in the audit log?
+01